 A matrix is an array of numbers arranged in the form of rows and columns.
 The number of rows and columns of a matrix are known as its dimensions, which is given by m x n where m and n represent the number of rows and columns respectively.
 The basic mathematical operations like addition, subtraction, multiplication and division can be done on matrices.
 In this article, we will discuss the inverse of a matrix or the invertible vertices.

-What is an Invertible Matrices?
+What is Invertible Matrix?

 A matrix A of dimension n x n is called invertible if and only if there exists another matrix B of the same dimension, such that AB = BA = I, where I is the identity matrix of the same order.
 Matrix B is known as the inverse of matrix A. Inverse of matrix A is symbolically represented by A-1.
 Invertible matrix is also known as a non-singular matrix or nondegenerate matrix.

 For example, matrices A and B are given below: